A Naturopathic Approach to Better Digestion

 Digestive symptoms can stem from a wide range of underlying issues.
 Low stomach acid (hypochlorhydria) is surprisingly common, especially in people over 40 or those who've been on proton pump inhibitors long-term.
 Without adequate acid, protein digestion suffers, nutrient absorption drops, and the risk of small intestinal bacterial overgrowth (SIBO) increases.

 Chronic stress deserves special mention.
 The gut-brain axis means that ongoing emotional or psychological stress directly impairs motility, reduces digestive enzyme output, and shifts the microbiome toward a less favorable composition.
+Something I see frequently in clinical practice is that by the time someone comes in with chronic digestive complaints, the stress connection has been going on for years without anyone naming it.

 Testing That Gets to the Root